kevmuret/libhex/README.md

 Fonctions
 ------

-###char* dechex ( unsigned dec )
+###char* dechex ( unsigned dec, char *hex )

-Convert a Hexadecimal string in a Decimal unsigned int
+Convert a Decimal unsigned int in an Hexadecimal string.
+First argument is the decimal to convert and the second is the output buffer, if NULL passed it will use malloc to allocate sufficient memory, so don't forget to free() if you're programming in C/C++.

 Check for <code>errno == EINVAL</code>, if string contains invalid hexadecimal character.

-Note : Don't forget to free the string that have been initialised using calloc.

 ###void init_hexdec ( void )

-Intitialize the decimal to hexadecimal conversion array.
+Intitialize the hexadecimal to decimal conversion array.

 ###unsigned hexdec ( const unsigned char *hex, const int s_hex )

-Convert a Decimal int to an Hexadecimal string.
+Convert an Hexadecimal string to a Decimal int.

-Note : Call the function init_hexdec() once before you convert decimal to hexadecimal.
+Note : Call the function init_hexdec() once before you convert hexadecimal to decimal.

 ###char hexascii ( const unsigned char *hex )